NUISANCEMC/nuisance/README.md

 The cross section scaling variable `fScaleFactor` does not play well with the NOvA target.
 Will be fixed.

 Some of the data distributions have broken in moving beyond v2r7.
 E.g. MiniBooNE CCQE Q2 seems to have issues under some ROOT versions (e.g. 5.34/36).
 Will be fixed.

+The ``${NUISANCE}/data/reweight`` directory does not exist.
+This is because the RikRPA files are very heavy (beyond git recommendations), so have to be added manually.
+Email us below to sort this out.

 ----
 ## Contact